joshua-9402/cpet-140-final-project/README.md

 ### Troubleshooting & Debugging Tips
 This section highlights common issues seen in local and CI builds and concrete fixes that reflect recent changes.

-1) libsodium / cryptography issues
+1) cryptography / encryption notes
-   - Symptom: Linker errors (undefined symbols like `sodium_init`, `crypto_aead_xchacha20poly1305_ietf_encrypt`, etc.) or runtime `crypto` failures.
+   - Symptom: Linker errors or runtime crypto failures.
    - Fixes:
-     - Ensure libsodium is installed for the platform and matches the target architecture (x64 vs. ARM64).
-In CI add a step to install libsodium BEFORE CMake configure.
-Example (GitHub Actions):

-       - For Linux (Debian/Ubuntu): `sudo apt-get install -y libsodium-dev`
-       - For macOS (Homebrew): `brew install libsodium`
-       - For Windows: download the proper prebuilt libsodium matching your MSVC toolset and place in `dependencies/libsodium` or install via vcpkg with the correct triplet.

-     - When linking on macOS, ensure the linker can find the `libsodium.dylib` (use -L/opt/homebrew/lib and set rpath if necessary).
-The CMake configuration already attempts to find libsodium; adjust runner environment if the library is installed in a non-default location.
-     - On Windows ensure the libsodium lib's machine type and runtime (v142/v143) match the build target.
-Use the proper libsodium subfolder (x64/ARM64/Win32) in `dependencies/libsodium` if bundling the library.
+     - If you rely on optional cryptography, ensure any required crypto runtime/library is installed on the target system or vendor it into `dependencies/`.
+     - For macOS, ensure custom dylib locations are discoverable by the linker (use -L flags or rpath adjustments).
+     - For Windows, include matching runtime library artifacts in `dependencies/` with appropriate architecture.

 2) Freetype version failing in CI
    - Symptom: CMake: "Could NOT find Freetype: Found unsuitable version ... but required is at least 2.12"